 The Board has determined that each of the current audit committee members is financially literate and independent as required by the rules of the Securities and Exchange Commission and the New York Stock Exchange and each is an audit committee financial expert, as defined by the rules of the Securities and Exchange Commission.
-The Board also reviewed Mr. Ammerman's service on the audit committees of four other companies.
+The Board also reviewed Mr. Ammerman's service on the audit committee in light of his concurrent service on the audit committees of four other companies.
 The Board considered Mr. Ammerman's extensive financial and accounting background and expertise as a former partner of KPMG, his knowledge of our company and understanding of our financial statements as a long-time director and audit committee member, and the fact that Mr. Ammerman is retired from active employment, and determined that Mr. Ammerman's service on the audit committees of four public companies, including our audit committee, would not impair his ability to effectively serve on our audit committee.
 Our audit committee reviews its charter annually.
 The audit committee met six times in 2023.